Balaji-Gopalakrishnan/M1_CALENDAR/1_Requriements/README.md

 1) Windows 7 or higher versions , Linux - Ubuntu v18.04.4 or higher version.
 2) Visual Studio / code::Blocks software / Dev-C++.

+In this we used the cocept of file handling,pointer,functions and multi file programming.